Did that make you scared?

 HERE’S THE GOOD NEWS…

-when you change the story you’re telling, you also change the story everyone is hearing.
-And what better day to change it than Equal Pay Day?
+When you change the story you’re telling, you also change the story everyone is hearing.
+And what better day to change it than today?
 Whether or not you’re able to rewrite your mindset on the spot, whether or not you’re able to believe that you deserve more, there is no question that you deserve at least as much as your male counterpart.

-Equal Pay Day this year is April 2, 2019.
-This date symbolizes how far into the year women must work to earn what men earned in the previous year.
+Equal Pay Day this year was April 2, 2019.
+This date symbolizes how far into the year some women must work to earn what men earned in the previous year.
+For African-American women, Equal Pay Day won’t be recognized until August 22.
+For Native American and Latina women, Equal Pay Day won’t be recognized until September 23 and November 20!!
 And there is no sad story in the world, no insidious mindset, no negative self-talk that your brain could use to convince you this doesn’t affect you.
 The gap between men’s and women’s wages is an undeniable fact.